lucspt/create-python-starter/src/create_python_starter/templates/fastapi/docs/index.md

 # Welcome!

-Hey, this is our fastify app documentation, make yourself at home!
+Hey, this is our fastapi app documentation, make yourself at home!

 If this is your first time here, we recommended starting with our
 guides: